5 Questions To Ask Your Plastic Surgeon

 The golden rule when choosing a plastic surgeon is to select the qualified, experienced surgeon that makes you feel the most comfortable.
 This cannot be more important!
 You will be under the care of this plastic surgeon from your initial consultation until you’re back on your feet after recovery, so be sure to choose the person that made you feel comfortable.
 During your consultation, ask if they will be accessible to you during your recovery period if you have any questions or concerns.
 Ensuring you have an open line of communication can make the world of a difference when you’re undergoing plastic surgery.

-At HZ Plastic Surgery, we take pride in our chief plastic surgeon, Dr. Z. If you’re considering plastic surgery, schedule a free consultation with Dr. Z to discuss any of your questions and concerns.
+At HZ Plastic Surgery, we take pride in our chief plastic surgeon, Dr. Z. If you’re considering plastic surgery, schedule your consultation with Dr. Z to discuss any of your questions and concerns.
 Not only are we upfront and honest with our patients about surgery costs, but we also offer affordable, manageable financing options to ensure a stress-free patient.
 We hope that you choose HZ Plastic Surgery in Orlando, FL for your plastic surgery needs.